 Being nice has never been so widely spread before.
 At the end of most movies, being nice is the message.
 In other words, you can get far in life as long you are nice to people.
 Supporting each other and being selfless become the norm.
 Also, on social media, influencers are showing support to everyone.
 As a result, we live in a time when people become overly emphatic.
 However, some people are taking this message too far.
 Expecting that being nice will always bring you further than being “mean”.
 But life is not a fairytale.
 When you are nice it doesn’t mean good karma will come.
-Worse, you sacrifice your energy and time on the wrong things.
+Worse, you sacrifice your energy and time for the wrong things.
 Resulting in losing yourself.
 That is where being too nice harms your life.
 Being too nice will become a problem.

 When being too nice becomes a problem